schwarzenbergf/irtrans/README.md

 ### Install with HACS

 [HACS](https://community.home-assistant.io/t/custom-component-hacs) must be used to install this integartion.
 Just search for IRTrans and install it direct from HACS.
 HACS will keep track of updates and you can easily upgrade IRTrans to latest version.
 See Setup for how to add it in HA.

+## Install manually

+1. Install this platform by creating a `custom_components` folder in the same folder as your configuration.yaml, if it doesn't already exist.
+2. Create another folder `irtrans` in the `custom_components` folder.
+Copy all files from [irtrans](/custom_components/irtrans) into the `irtrans` folder.
+Do not copy files from master branch, download latest release (.zip) from [here](https://github.com/schwarzenbergf/irtrans/releases).

 ## Configuration is done in the UI